JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

-Note, here we use the extension property `ptr` which comes from a `memScoped` lambda receiver type,
+Note, we use the extension property `ptr` which comes from a `memScoped` lambda receiver type,
 to turn `MyStruct` and `MyUnion` instances into native pointers.

 The `MyStruct` and `MyUnion` classes have the pointer to the native memory underneath.
 The memory will be released